Feral Hog and Wild Boar Cartridges

 Pigs are adaptable and intelligent and quickly established themselves in the wild.
 They are omnivorous, eating both animals and plants.
-They are alleged to be capable of killing prey weighing 100 pounds.
+They are alleged to be capable of killing prey weighing 100 pounds, although this surely must be a rare occurance.
 All swine lack sweat glands for cooling, so they are usually found in proximity to water.

-The European (Russian) wild boar is allegedly larger and meaner than his feral hog cousins.
+The European wild boar is reputed to be meaner than his feral hog cousins and larger in average size.
 The reality is that there is likely very little (if any) European wild boar in the genetic makeup of most American feral hogs.

 Unlike their domestic kin, feral hogs are typically lean and fleet of foot.
-They have very good senses of smell and hearing, and their eyesight is adequate--probably better than they are often given credit for.
-They are very tough for their size as extra thick hide protects their vitals.
+They have an exceptionally acute sense of smell, very good hearing and their eyesight is adequate, probably better than they are often given credit for.

-Feral swine will sometimes attack if cornered, and (rarely) have been known to charge without any provocation.
+Feral swine and wild boar will sometimes attack if cornered, or at least run toward the hunter to escape, and (rarely) have been known to charge without provocation.
 Rick Gilliland, district supervisor for the USDA, APHIS wildlife service has been quoted as saying: "Feral hogs can rip you apart.
 They are formidable.
 Some have tusks that reach five inches in length."
 This wide weight range and unstable behavior complicates rifle and cartridge selection.

 One of the real problems with cartridge recommendations is the vitality and state of mind of the individual animal when shot.
 Most hunters have noticed how relatively easy it is to kill a relaxed animal that is just standing around, and how difficult it can be to stop an animal fleeing for its life.
 These are variables that are hard to account for in any list.
 For the record, all of the cartridge suggestions below assume a reasonably undisturbed animal, not one high on adrenaline.

-It would be too cumbersome to list every adequate boar cartridge, and I would inadvertently leave out someone's favorite in any case.
-So the cartridges mentioned below are just typical examples.
+It would be too cumbersome to list every adequate boar cartridge and, in any case, I would inadvertently leave out someone's favorite.
+The cartridges mentioned below are just typical examples.
 If a cartridge is not listed it does not mean it is no good.
 Look for a cartridge with similar ballistics.
 If you find one, then the cartridge in question is also probably adequate.

 The main thing is to use enough gun.
-But do not choose a caliber with so much recoil that you cannot shoot it well.
+However, do not choose a caliber with so much recoil that you cannot shoot it well.
 It is my observation that many feral hog hunters tend to be over gunned.
 One state game commission advises: "For best results, use a repeating firearm suitable for deer hunting."
-That is good advice.
+This is good advice.